Luca-Verderio/Sign_Language_MNIST-Machine_Learning_Project/README.md

 # Image Classification: Sign-Language-MNIST data set
-The goal of the project was to implement a **Deep Neural Network**, using **TensorFlow**, to classify the 26 letters of the English alphabet.
+The goal of the project was to implement a **Deep Neural Network**, using **TensorFlow**, to classify the 26 letters of the English sign language alphabet.

 This assignment is part of the "DeepLearning.AI TensorFlow Developer" course.